mohammadFeiz/aio-input/README.md

   1- Value (number): The value at which the range begins.
   2- Configuration string (string): A string containing four parameters separated by a space:
   - `Thickness` : The thickness of the range indicator.
-  - `Distance` : The distance of the range indicator from the edge of the slider. (by 0 value range lines will be on edge of spinner).
+  - `Distance` : The distance of the range indicator from the edge of the spinner. (by 0 value range lines will be on edge of spinner).
   - `Color` : The color of the range indicator.
   - `Round line cap` : A boolean value (0 or 1) indicating whether the line cap of the range should be rounded.